ShaunOwens/Scarlata/Updates.md

 # Updates

+6/21/2018
+It turns out the file I downloaded yesterday is a fits file.
+It just has to have the extension converted.
+This is very very useful.
+First of all, now that I have access to downloading the files, I can start making the plan to loop through downloads and make cuts as I go.
+Second of all, for some unknown reason, my loop that matches dr8objid to MatchId is working now...
+I have not figured out why but I am not complaining.
+I now have a list stored to file of all of the matches between the Zoo catalog and the HSC catalog.
+This means I don't have to run the matching anymore, I can just move on to the plan for downloading.
+I will begin work on that today.

 6/20/2018
 I spent a lot of the day helping my roommate out.
 With the time I did have, I finished the paper I was reading, studied for the GWE, and tried to download a FITS file from the HSC catalog.
 I have a file that seems to have something in it.
 It is about 300MB but the file type is not something I have seen before.
 I am going to try and see if I can convert it in to something usable tomorrow.